Blind quantum computation over a collective-noise channel

-In order to calculate $C_{t'}$, we utilize Pascal's triangles as shown in Fig.~\ref{pascal}.
+In order to calculate $C_{t'}$, we utilize the original and modified Pascal's triangles, as shown in Fig.~\ref{pascal}.

-Now we realize that the numbers of paths for each time step and position correspond to the numbers in Pascal's triangles. {\gre Let $P_{t'}\equiv{\gre\binom{2t'}{t'}}$ is the number at the center of the $t'$ {\gre th} level of the original Pascal's triangle as shown in Fig.~\ref{pascal} (left).
-In order to take the absorbing boundary condition into account, we have to modify Pascal's triangle as shown in Fig.~\ref{pascal} (right).
-Since the step just before the arrival at the {\gre absorbing} boundary is "{\gre moving right}``, $C_{t'}$ corresponds to the number at the $t'$ th center of {\gre the modified} Pascal's triangle.} The number at the $t'$ th center of the modified Pascal's triangle is given by
+The numbers of paths assigned at each node correspond to the numbers in the modified Pascal's triangle.
+Because the walker finishes the random walk whenever he arrives at the absorbing boundary, the numbers of paths for the absorbing boundary are written as $0$ as an exception.
+Since the step just before the arrival at the absorbing boundary is moving right, these numbers are the same as the central numbers of the one step before.
+That is, $C_{t'}$ corresponds to the $t'$th central number circled in red in the modified Pascal's triangle shown in Fig.~\ref{pascal}(b).
+Let $P_{t'}\equiv\binom{2t'}{t'}$ be the $t'$th central number of the original Pascal's triangle, as shown in Fig.~\ref{pascal}(a).
+By using $P_{t'}$, $C_{t'}$ is given by

-Thus, the probability that the walker arrives at the boundary at time step $(2t'+1)$ is given by ${\gre \binom{2t'}{t'}}(1-q)^{t'}q^{t'+1}/(t'+1)$.
-Finally we obtain the total probability that the walker arrives at the absorbing boundary up to time step $t$ as follows: